 There are two ways to apply compost tea to cannabis plants.
 You can add the compost tea for weed directly to the plant's roots or use it as a foliar spray to drizzle on your plants’ leaves.

 To get good results, apply the compost tea to the soil two weeks before your cannabis begins to bud.
 However, if you use the tea as a foliar spray, you should apply the tea in the evening or early morning when the plants have little to no sunlight.
 Another method is to dilute the compost tea with water: use a 1:2 ratio for foliar spray or 1:20 if you apply directly to the roots.

 You can increase the dosages of the compost tea.
 Organic tea compost doesn’t cause any damage to your plants.
 However, observe how your cannabis plants react when you apply them.

 When to use the compost tea

 The good part is that there is no compost tea feeding schedule, and organic teas won’t overfeed your cannabis plants.
 Hence, you can use composed tea for weeds when you think they are hungry or increase microbial life in the soil.

 Final thoughts on compost tea

 Compost tea for weed is easy and inexpensive to make.
-It offers numerous advantages to your cannabis plants, ensuring they get the nutrient required to grow healthy and ward off diseases that could stunt their growth or kill them.
+It offers numerous advantages to your cannabis plants, ensuring they get the nutrients required to grow healthy and ward off diseases that could stunt or kill them.

-However, note that compost tea has a very short shelf-life.
-So you need to apply them immediately to the soil to enrich the health of cannabis plants.
-The compost tea for weed is important and you should start preparing one right away before your cannabis seeds bud.
+However, compost tea has a very short shelf-life.
+You will need to apply the tea immediately to the soil to enrich the health of your cannabis plants.
+The compost tea for weed is important, and you should start preparing one right away before your cannabis seeds bud.